 Cooking bacon in an enameled cast iron Dutch oven.

-Once the bacon bits are looking crispy, fish them out with a slotted spoon and allow them to drain on paper towels.
+Once the bacon bits look crispy, fish them out with a slotted spoon and let them drain on paper towels.

 Spooning cooked bacon onto paper towels to drain.